girishbhamare-zz/tomcat_jenkins_docker/README.md

 # tomcat_jenkins_docker
 Dockerize a Web Application and added Jenkins support

+    Project is : Deploy sample.war file on tomcat and dispay web page "hello" i.e Install Tomcat as base image
+        Add sample.war and server.xml into it.
+        From Jenkins , it builds the image and run that images as a container.

 **Prerequisite :
 Need Ec2 (Ubuntu 16) Machine:
 Install Java 1.8